mmmavis/test-issue-templates/.github/ISSUE_TEMPLATE/design-to-dev-handoff.md

 ---
 name: Design to Dev Handoff
-about: description of this template
+about: Issue template that comes with a design to dev handoff checklist
 title: ''
 labels: ''
 assignees: ''